Sarah Edwards | March 20, 2025

 Hannah Locklear is SoloSuit’s Marketing and Impact Manager.
 With an educational background in Linguistics, Spanish, and International Development from Brigham Young University, Hannah has also worked as a legal support specialist for several years.

-Summary: If you’ve been sued by Portfolio Recovery for a debt, you can settle before your court date and save hundreds.
-To settle with Portfolio Recovery, follow these steps: respond to the lawsuit, send a settlement offer, get the agreement in writing.
+Summary: If you’ve been sued by Portfolio Recovery Associates (also known as PRA Group, Inc.) for a debt, you can settle before your court date and save a significant sum.
+To reach a debt settlement agreement with Portfolio Recovery Associates, follow these steps: respond to the lawsuit, send a settlement offer, get the agreement in writing.
 SoloSettle helps by managing the settlement negotiation and payment process for you.

 If you’ve recently received a letter from Portfolio Recovery Associates, LLC, you may wonder who the company is.
 This letter probably means that you owe money for an unpaid debt with an old creditor.
-Since you likely never heard of Portfolio Recovery before receiving the letter, why would you owe it money?
+Since you likely never heard of Portfolio Recovery Associates before receiving the letter, why would you owe this company money?

 Under a payment arrangement, you agree to make regular payments to Portfolio Recovery until you pay off the obligation.
 In some cases, Portfolio Recovery may reduce the balance you owe by a certain percentage, allowing you to repay the debt more quickly.
 Depending on the amount you owe, it may take a few months to a few years to pay off the balance.